 In conjunction with the Centers for Disease Control and Prevention's Healthy Community Design Initiative, the Alliance publishes the biennial Benchmarking Report to collect and analyze data on bicycling and walking in all 50 states, the 52 largest U.S. cities, and a select number of midsized cities.
 The Report combines original research with over 20 government data sources to compile data on bicycling and walking levels and demographics, safety, funding, policies, infrastructure, education, public health indicators, and economic impacts.
 It's an essential go-to resource for public officials, advocates, decisionmakers, and researchers.

-Reserve your copy of Bicycling and Walking in the United States: 2014 Benchmarking Report here.
+Download or purchase your copy of Bicycling and Walking in the United States: 2014 Benchmarking Report below.

 8 Fascinating Facts about Biking and Walking